mohsinnazir967/Window_-_Linux_Administration_Notes/Mohsin_Nazir_Notes/Linux/Linux Administration/Linux Tasks.md

 sudo ln -s /etc/nginx/sites-avaiable/lab-site /etc/sites-enabled/lab-site
 ```

+Open firebox and browser to `localhost:8080` the webpage will display

 **Write a script (deploy.sh) to automate copying files from /home/user/web-files to /var/www/lab-site and reload Nginx.**